giovanniboscu/continuous-section-field/cuf/readme.md

 >The solver implements the Carrera Unified Formulation (CUF), with CSF (Continuous Section Field) providing the continuous field description of the cross-section geometry and material properties along the structural member.

-This repository provides a framework for building and running models based on the Carrera Unified Formulation (CUF).
+This repository provides a general-purpose framework for building and running beam models based on the Carrera Unified Formulation (CUF).

-Its purpose is to provide a parametric and reusable implementation that can be used directly from external model definitions.

-The model is described through YAML files containing the geometry, material distribution, loads, boundary conditions, and the transverse expansion rule.
-From these inputs, the framework builds and runs the corresponding CUF model.
+The implementation is designed around a clear separation between the physical description of the problem and the CUF numerical formulation.
+Models are defined externally through YAML files specifying geometry, material distribution, loads, boundary conditions, longitudinal discretization, and the transverse expansion rule.

-The solver core is independent of the specific cross-section geometry.
-Geometric and constitutive information is supplied by an external CSF-based section provider, which is queried by the CUF implementation during model construction and evaluation.
-This keeps the description of the physical problem separate from the numerical formulation and allows the same solver core to operate on different section configurations without embedding section-specific assumptions in the solver.
+Geometry and material properties are supplied by a Continuous Section Field (CSF), which acts as a general section provider along the beam axis.
+The CUF solver queries this continuous description during assembly, rather than embedding assumptions about a particular cross-section or longitudinal variation into the solver itself.

+The CUF core is therefore independent of the specific section geometry and material distribution.
+Likewise, transverse expansion laws are treated as interchangeable components through a common interface, allowing different CUF approximation families to be used without modifying the solver core.

+The resulting architecture keeps section and material description, CUF formulation, longitudinal finite-element discretization, and transverse expansion law as distinct components.
+The objective is not to implement a CUF model tailored to a particular benchmark, geometry, or expansion family, but to provide a reusable solver in which these components can be varied independently.

+In practice, users can define and modify the physical model and select the transverse expansion law without having to interact with or modify the CUF solver core.

 <!--
 The repository includes two complete workflows.